DisciplinaOU/disciplina/faucet/README.md

 ### Launch

-Run witness node with `./script/launcher/node.sh w`.
+Run witness node with `./script/launcher/node.hs w`.
-Run it with `./script/launcher/node.sh f`.
+Run faucet with `./script/launcher/node.hs f`.
 Faucet will take one of witness key from config and use it as source.

 ### Using